I was chatting with Andrew Loh recently about how to better engage middle-ground Singaporeans on sociopolitical issues.

 Loh shared about how both opposition politicians and activists in Singapore could benefit from being less aggressive.
 He felt that mellowing down can help them to better align themselves to the sentiments on the ground.

-He observed that this type of approach helped MP Low Thia Khiang achieve so much in the past few decades.
-A similar approach is seen in the present WP secretary general, Pritam Singh, who was observed by his party colleagues to have “learnt how to present a better tone” and to be “assertive, and not aggressive”, winning the hearts and minds of many.
+A similar approach is seen in the present WP secretary-general, Pritam Singh, who was observed by his party colleagues to have “learnt how to present a better tone” and to be “assertive, and not aggressive”, winning the hearts and minds of many.

 Why being aggressive doesn’t always work?

-In my view, when one wishes to persuade and win others over, be it in sales, blogging, politics or activism.
-The key is always to first understand your audience and then adjusting your tonality and points based on the characteristics of this group.
+When one wishes to persuade and win others over, be it in sales, blogging, politics or activism, the key is always to first understand your audience and then adjusting your tonality and points based on the characteristics of this group.

 So, what is the Singaporean audience like?